Ralph Palmer, 12th Baron Lucas: Work

 He took articles as a chartered accountant with Farrow, Bersey, Gain, Vincent & Co and successor firms, and worked at S. G. Warburg & Co.
 Ltd. from 1976 to 1988.

 On the death of his mother in 1991, he succeeded her as 12th Baron Lucas and 8th Lord Dingwall.
-He is the current owner of The Good Schools Guide.

 He was a Lord in Waiting (Government Whip in the House of Lords) during 1994–97, and the shadow Lords minister for International Development during 1997–98.
 He remains an active backbencher, taking a particular interest in education, liberty, electronic government, planning, finance and parking regulation.

 In 1995, Ralph Lucas married Amanda Atha, the co-founder with Sarah Drummond of The Good Schools Guide, became owner, publisher and editor of the guide in 2000; he added international schools overseas to the guide in 2006.

 As editor of The Good Schools Guide, Ralph Lucas has highlighted the continued improvement of state and Special Education Needs schools: the first edition of The Good Schools Guide in 1986 listed just ten state schools – 4 per cent of the total; by the 2016 edition, more than 300 state schools were reviewed, a quarter of the 1,200 schools reviewed that year.
 In the 2019 edition, nearly 400 of the 1,297 schools selected for review were state schools and 140 were SEN schools.